 '''

 irods@hostname:~$ iadmin h addchildtoresc

 addchildtoresc Parent Child [ContextString] (add child to resource)

 Add a child resource to a parent resource.
 This creates an 'edge'

-between two nodes in a resource tree.
+'''

+'''

 Parent is the name of the parent resource.

 Child is the name of the child resource.

-ContextString is any relevant information that the parent may need in order

-to manage the child.
+ContextString is any relevant information that the parent may need in order to manage the child.

 '''